CristianLazoQuispe/project-covid-detection-utec/CODES/cristian/paper_covid19/README.md

+This code has been reproduced in order to understand how neural networks work in the detection of covid and to compare the results with my created model.

 # A modified deep convolutional neural network for detecting COVID-19 and pneumonia from chest X-ray images based on the concatenation of Xception and ResNet50V2